barrysteyn/node-scrypt/Readme.md

 ###Params
 `params(maxtime, maxmem, maxmemfrac, callback_function)`

- * `maxtime` - [REQUIRED] - a decimal (double) representing the maxtime in seconds for running Scrypt.
+ * `maxtime` - [REQUIRED] - a decimal (double) representing the maxtime in seconds for running scrypt.
  * `maxmem` - [OPTIONAL] - an integer, specifying the maximum number of bytes
- * `maxmemfrac` - [OPTIONAL] - a double value between 0.0 and 1.0, representing a noramlized percentage value
+ * `maxmemfrac` - [OPTIONAL] - a double value between 0.0 and 1.0, representing a normalized percentage value
  * `callback_function` - [OPTIONAL] - if present, will make this function asynchronous

 ####Params Config Object